cosmos/cosmos/whitepaper.md

 verification logic onto the shard.

-For instance, a GnuClear shard with some validator set, possibly the same as that of the "Hub", could act as an ether-peg, where the TMSP-application on the shard (the "peg-shard") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain.
+For instance, a GnuClear shard with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the shard (the "peg-shard") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain.
 This contract would allow ether holders to send ether to the peg-shard by sending it to the peg-contract.